msoos/cav2025/README.md

 ./create_graphs.py --numbers
 ```

 To get the tables and graphs, as before.
-The `--example` will only work if file
+The `--example` will always work,
-mc2023_track3_149.cnf is part of the randomly selected set of instances.
+as we always add the file `mc2023_track3_149.cnf` to the set.

 # A note on version numbers
 During the running of the experiments, we ran with two different Ganak